 - a.
-Requirement for System for Award Management.
-Unless you are exempted from this requirement under 2 C.F.R. § 25.110, you as the recipient must maintain current information in the SAM.
-This includes information on your immediate and highest level owner and subsidiaries, as well as on all of your predecessors that have been awarded a Federal contract or Federal financial assistance within the last three years, if applicable, until you submit the final financial report required under this Federal award or receive the final payment, whichever is later.
-This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another Federal award term. - b.
-Requirement for Unique Entity Identifier.
-If you are authorized to make subawards under this Federal award, you: - 1.
-Must notify potential subrecipients that no entity (see definition in paragraph c of this award term) may receive a subaward from you until the entity has provided its Unique Entity Identifier to you. - 2.
-May not make a subaward to an entity unless the entity has provided its Unique Entity Identifier to you.
-Subrecipients are not required to obtain an active SAM registration, but must obtain a Unique Entity Identifier. - c.
-Definitions for purposes of this term: - 1.
-SAM means the Federal repository into which a recipient must provide information required for the conduct of business as a recipient.
-Additional information about registration procedures may be found at the SAM Internet site (currently at https://www.SAM.gov).
+Requirement for Central Contractor Registration (CCR).
+Unless you are exempted from this requirement under 2 C.F.R. § 25.110, you as the recipient must maintain the currency of your information in the CCR until you submit the final financial report required under this award or receive the final payment, whichever is later.
+This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another award term. - b.
+Requirement for Data Universal Numbering System (DUNS) Numbers.
+If you are authorized to make subawards under this award, you: - 1.
+Must notify potential subrecipients that no entity (see definition in paragraph C of this award term) may receive a subaward from you unless the entity has provided its DUNS number to you. - 2.
+May not make a subaward to an entity unless the entity has provided its DUNS number to you. - c.
+Definitions for purposes of this award term: - 1.
+Central Contractor Registration (CCR) means the Federal repository into which an entity must provide information required for the conduct of business as a recipient.
+Additional information about registration procedures may be found at the System for Award Management Internet site (currently at SAM.gov). - 2.
+Data Universal Numbering System (DUNS) number means the nine-digit number established and assigned by Dun and Bradstreet, Inc. (D&B) to uniquely identify business entities.
+A DUNS number may be obtained from D&B by telephone (currently 866-705-5711) or the Internet (currently at http://fedgov.dnb.com/webform).